Reflections from an Empty Nest

 - Enjoy the Ride- The final years leading up to college are filled with myriad details and errands all geared toward giving them a great start at an accredited university in a properly furnished dorm so they can become successful people.
 You will have silly arguments about the right comforter color and which shower shoes are the best.
 Keep your sense of humor during all of it and embrace this precious time together because it doesn’t get better.
 Lots of laughter through tears happens and the beginning of you becoming adult friends.

-- Expect Challenges- Both of my children had to get stitches on their face during their respective first weeks of college.
-This is not a joke.
-They have the scars to prove it.
-As awesome and smart and talented as all of our kids are, they are going to get a flat tire at some point during college.
+- Expect Challenges- Your kids are going to get a flat tire at some point during college.
 A roommate might not work out, their major might be wrong or they might come home convinced they are at the wrong school.
 Don’t freak out.
 It will be ok.
 This is your opportunity to come alongside them with love, counsel, patience, encouragement and advice while they devise a solution.
 The temptation as parents is to rescue them and keep them safe as they struggle but a bird needs to use its wings if it’s going to fly solo.

 - Embrace Transition- Whether you are launching your first or your last child, you will experience a period of loss and grief.
 It is painful letting them go but we help our kids transition well when we embrace the changing relationship and model healthy behavior.
 The temptation might be to hover, over-communicate and be a helicopter parent, continuing to make decisions for them from afar.
 These activities might make us feel needed but they can also rob our kids of the autonomy and confidence they need to become independent, self-sufficient adults.